 Nutrition Information for Easy Italian Pasta Salad

 Easy Italian pasta salad can be as light or as hearty as you make it.
-The final nutrition depends mostly on the dressing, cheese, and beef or turkey salami, but also on how many vegetables you add.
+The final nutrition depends mostly on the dressing, cheese, and optional chickpeas or diced grilled chicken, but also on how many vegetables you add.
 In general, this recipe lands in a practical middle zone.
 It is more filling than a green salad, yet it can still feel fresh and balanced when the pasta, vegetables, and dressing are in proportion.

-A typical serving of easy Italian pasta salad usually provides carbs from the pasta, fat from the dressing and cheese, and protein from the salami and mozzarella.
+A typical serving of easy Italian pasta salad usually provides carbs from the pasta, fat from the dressing and cheese, and protein from the mozzarella, chickpeas, or grilled chicken.
 You also get some fiber and vitamins from ingredients like tomatoes, cucumber, and bell pepper.
 Most servings fall somewhere around 320 to 450 calories, with protein often ranging from 10 to 18 grams.
-Sodium can be higher, though, especially when olives, cured meat, cheese, and bottled dressing are all in the same bowl.
+Sodium can be higher, though, especially when olives, salty add-ins, cheese, and bottled dressing are all in the same bowl.

-If you want to lighten it up, add more vegetables and use a little less salami and dressing.
-You can also swap in part of a creamier but balanced option like Greek Yogurt Dressing or pair it with fresher meal-prep ideas from Healthy Salad Bowls.
-On the other hand, if you want it more filling for lunch, adding chickpeas works well and keeps it in the same fresh salad cluster as Mediterranean Chickpea Salad.
+If you want to lighten it up, add more vegetables and use a little less dressing.
+You can also swap in part of a creamier but balanced option like a creamy herb dressing or pair it with fresher meal-prep ideas from fresh meal-prep salads.
+On the other hand, if you want it more filling for lunch, adding chickpeas works well and keeps it in the same fresh salad cluster as a chickpea salad.

 Is easy Italian pasta salad healthy?